Clover Benefits: Fix 200 lbs N/Acre, Cut Water 25%

 Clover Benefits: Fixes 80-200 lbs Nitrogen/Acre, Cuts Watering by 25%, and Supports Pollinators for 3-4 Months

-Red clover fixes 80-200 lbs of nitrogen per acre annually, significantly reducing synthetic fertilizer needs for homestead crops and pastures.
-White clover, when used as a living mulch at approximately 2 oz per 100 sq ft, can decrease watering requirements by up to 25% in raised beds and small garden plots.
-These benefits translate directly to reduced input costs and improved soil health for sustainable living practices.
+Red clover fixes 80-200 lbs of nitrogen per acre annually, slashing synthetic fertilizer needs for homestead crops and pastures.
+White clover, used as living mulch at ~2 oz per 100 sq ft, reduces watering by up to 25% in raised beds.
+These homestead-scale benefits cut input costs and boost soil health sustainably.

-Addressing Potential Side Effects and Interactions with 2 Key Considerations
+Side Effects & Interactions: 2 Key Homestead Considerations

 Related Reading